Chenée Today

 Pineapple upside-down cake step-by-step

-In any case the final step is to just pour the cake batter over the pineapple in the skillet, and bake!
+In any case, the final step is to just pour batter over the pineapple in the skillet, and bake until golden brown for the best pineapple upside down cake ever!

 pineapple upside-down cake